 Apparel: “Some clothing retailers are finding that keeping fewer goods on hand can improve their profit margins.
 The low-inventory strategy runs counter to customary apparel-sector practices that seek to maximize sales by having a full array of choices available at stores.
 [But] companies including Gap, Abercrombie & Fitch and Guess are offering fewer end-of-season markdowns as they keep inventory levels low” [Wall Street Journal].
 “Those late-season sales have long troubled retailers, but the financial hit was especially tough last year when many merchants had to slash prices after lockdown orders and a sharp shift in consumer spending left them holding excess stock.
 Now, measures of operating margins for the newly-lean apparel sellers are up this year.
 Retailers risk running low on stock, but Abercrombie finance chief Scott Lipesky says losing a sale is less significant in the long run than having too much inventory.”

 The Bezzle: “More regulatory clouds are gathering over the electric-truck sector.
 Financial regulators have opened an investigation into Workhorse Group….targeting an Ohio-based firm that was an early investor in now-struggling startup Lordstown Motors” [Wall Street Journal].
-“The SEC’s probe into Workhorse, which was founded to make battery-powered delivery vans and trucks, is .
+“The SEC’s probe into Workhorse, which was founded to make battery-powered delivery vans and trucks, is the fourth known investigation into an electric-vehicle manufacturer in the past year.
 Upstarts targeting transportation emerged as hot investments last year, driven in large part by investors trying to replicate Tesla’s big returns.
 Workhorse in July suspended earlier guidance that it aimed to deliver 1,000 vehicles in 2021.” • Hmm.

 Tech: Complaints about Google’s crapified search increasing, a thread: